-4.59 It is concluded that the Sherwood Forest ppSPA would not be affected by changes in water quantity or quality as a result of the Local Plan, either alone or in-combination.
-However, likely significant effects as a result of physical damage or loss of off-site habitat, disturbance from noise, vibration and light, air pollution, recreation impacts and cat predation associated with the housing and employment development proposed to be delivered through policies and site allocations in the Local Plan are uncertain and therefore require further consideration at the Appropriate Assessment stage, as shown in Table 4.2.
+4.58 It is concluded that the Sherwood Forest ppSPA would not be affected by changes in water quantity or quality as a result of the Local Plan, either alone or in-combination.
+However, likely significant effects as a result of physical damage or loss of off-site habitat, disturbance from noise, Table 4.2: Summary of screening conclusions for shadow HRA vibration and light, air pollution, recreation impacts and cat predation associated with the housing and employment development proposed to be delivered through policies and site allocations in the Local Plan are uncertain and therefore require further consideration at the Appropriate Assessment stage, as shown in Table 4.2.